Partner sourcing

 02

-Whether you are in a validation phase, an initial entry phase, or a scaling phase determines what you require from a partner and how much dependency is appropriate to take on.
 A validation-phase partner is a different engagement to a full-entry distribution partner - in terms of commitment, structure, and the reversibility required if the model needs to change.
+The phase determines what you require from a partner and how much dependency is appropriate to take on.

 The positioning requirements